salvation06/TheDOGECatcher/README.md

 # 🐕 The DOGE Catcher
 **Turning complex government grant data into clear, actionable insights for everyday citizens.**

-This project was built for the **Google Chrome Built In AI Challenge 2025**!

 ---

 ## 🎯 Inspiration